Boeing factory workers go on strike after rejecting contract offer

 The machinists make $75,608 per year on average, not counting overtime, and that would rise to $106,350 at the end of the four-year contract, according to Boeing.

 However, the deal fell short of the union’s initial demand for pay raises of 40% over three years.
-The union also wanted to restore traditional pensions that were axed a decade ago but settled for an increase in Boeing contributions to employee’s 401(k) retirement accounts.
+The union also wanted to restore traditional pensions that were axed a decade ago but settled for an increase in new Boeing contributions of up to $4,160 per worker to employee 401(k) retirement accounts.

+Under the rejected contract, workers would have received $3,000 lump sum payments and a reduced share of health care costs.
+Boeing also had met a key union demand by agreeing to build its next new plane in Washington state.

+Several workers said they considered the wage offer inadequate and were upset by a recent company decision to change the criteria on which annual bonuses are paid.
+Toolmaker John Olson, 45, said he has received a 2% percent raise during his six years at Boeing.

 Boeing responded to the strike announcement by saying it was “ready to get back to the table to reach a new agreement.”